 / Ideas / Security analysis of brain-computing interfaces

 This is an idea proposed in 2021 as a good starter project, and has been completed by Malachy O'Connor Brown and Oscar Hill.
-It was supervised by Anil Madhavapeddy, Zahra Tarkhani and Lorena Qendro as part of my Information Flow for Trusted Execution project.
+It was supervised by Anil Madhavapeddy, Zahra Tarkhani and Lorena Qendro as part of the Information Flow for Trusted Execution project.

 Summary